Adaptive Location Hierarchy Learning for Long-Tailed Mobility Prediction: Introduction

 \section{Introduction}

-Human mobility prediction, which aims to forecast an individual's next location based on historical trajectories and behavioral patterns~\cite{li2024large, yang2020location}, plays a foundational role in many fields such as urban planning, traffic management and epidemic prevention~\cite{chen2024intensity,wang2021libcity,zhang2023region}.
-However, due to privacy constraints, sparse device sampling, and user authorization biases~\cite{zhang2023region}, the visit frequency of locations from the collected real-world mobility data exhibits a severe long-tailed distribution, posing significant challenges for robust prediction models.
+Human mobility prediction, which forecasts an individual's next location based on historical trajectories~\cite{yang2020location}, has garnered growing attention due to the proliferation of large-scale mobility data derived from location-based social networks (LBSNs) of Web services~\cite{sanchez2022point}.
+By leveraging these data, mobility prediction advances Web applications such as location-aware recommendations, personalized content, and real-time service delivery~\cite{dai2025learning, wang2024star}, while also supporting critical urban functions including traffic management and epidemic monitoring~\cite{chen2024intensity, guo2025dual, wang2024stega}.
+However, issues like privacy constraints, sparse sampling, and authorization biases often lead to a long-tailed distribution in visit frequency of locations, complicating accurate, fair and diverse human mobility prediction~\cite{xu2024taming, wang2024cola}.